 “Government Authority” means any federal, state, local or municipal governmental body, and any governmental, regulatory, or administrative agency, commission, body, or other authority exercising or entitled to exercise any administrative, executive, judicial, legislative policy, regulatory, or taxing authority or power, or any court or governmental tribunal.

-“Guaranteed Availability Percentage” means_______%.

-“Guaranteed Heat Rate” means, ________________________.

-“Heat Rate Bonus” means, ______________________________.

-“Heat Rate Damages” means, _______________________________.
+“Heat Rate Bonus” means, for any Applicable Period, an amount equal to (i) $_________ times (ii) the number of whole one-tenth (.1) increments by which (a) the difference of the Heat Rate Target for such Applicable Period minus four-tenths (.4) exceeds (b) the Actual Heat Rate for such Applicable Period.

+“Heat Rate Damages” means, for any Applicable Period, an amount equal to (i) $_________ times (ii) the number of whole one-tenth (.1) increments by which (a) the Actual Heat Rate for such Applicable Period exceeds (b) the sum of the Heat Rate Target plus four-tenths (.4) for such Applicable Period.

+“Heat Rate Target” means, for the applicable period set forth in the following table, the Heat Rate Target for such period: